 Process description

 Sawdust from the nearby sawmill, and other plants, is received through a closed conveyor system and taken to an enclosed storage area.
-From the storage area, the sawdust is carried to a dryer, where it is dried to a moisture content of around 5%.
+From the storage area, the sawdust is carried to a dryer, where it is dried to a moisture content under 5%.
 The air in the dryer is heated using steam from the process.
-The annual sawdust consumption will be approximately 80,000 tonnes.
+The annual sawdust consumption will be approximately 70,000 tonnes.

 From the dryer, the sawdust is sent via an intermediate storage area to the pyrolysis reactor.
 In the reactor, the sawdust is rapidly heated to around 500°C without any access to oxygen, creating the pyrolysis gas.
 The coke, the non-volatile part of the fuel, is separated from the pyrolysis gas and burned in a combustion chamber, while the remaining gas is piped off to a condenser.